-The majority of eligibility factors are subject to the reasonable compatibility assessment when there is a discrepancy between the client's statement and information in the hub.
+The majority of eligibility factors are subject to the reasonable compatibility assessment when there is a discrepancy between the client's statement and information in the hub or other electronic data source.

-NOTE: When the discrepancy concerns income, if the difference between the amount reported in the hub and the client's stated amount is equal to or less than 10% of the current reasonable compatibility standard, the difference is allowable and no further verification is required.
+NOTE: When the discrepancy concerns income, if the difference between the amount reported in the electronic data source and the client's stated amount is equal to or less than 10% of the current reasonable compatibility standard, the difference is allowable and no further verification is required.